InnerEthics™ & Right Relationship

 What is InnerEthics™?

-Before I wrote my book The Ethics of Caring, I observed that ethics education approached ethics from an external point of view, focusing primarily on the law and professional licensing requirements.
-Knowledge of external ethical mandates is crucial for the practice of therapy, ministry, medicine, education, midwifery and other licensed helping professions.
+Before I wrote my book The Ethics of Caring, I observed that ethics education approached ethics from an external point of view, focusing primarily on the law and professional licensing requirements and behaviors.
+Knowledge of these external ethical mandates is crucial for the practice of therapy, ministry, medicine, education, midwifery and other licensed helping professions.

 By paying close attention to ourselves in relationship, we discover our own “Inner Ethics.”
 These two approaches to ethics, internal and external, are complementary.